ASCI 001 Introduction to Animal Science

 Survey of the equine industry, encompassing the evolution and role of the equine species throughout history, breed selection and development, nutrition, disease, preventative health, reproductive management, basic horsemanship, and stabling alternatives.
 Laboratory required.

-ASCI 103 Livestock Feeding & Nutrition
+ASCI 103 Feeds and Feeding

 The science of animal nutrition; the fundamentals of digestion and absorption in both ruminants and non-ruminants are discussed.
 The nutritive value of feedstuffs as they relate to the formulation of livestock rations will be emphasized.

-ASCI 104 Animal Diseases & Sanitation
+ASCI 104 Livestock Disease and Sanitation

 ASCI 110 Swine Science

 Study of the principles and practices of purebred and commercial pork production throughout California, the United States and the World.
-Emphasis is on the importance of breeds, breeding principles, selection, nutrition, environmental management, health, marketing, and record keeping to ensure scientifically-based management decisions and consumer acceptance.
+Emphasis is on the importance of breeds, breeding principles, selection, nutrition, environmental management, health, marketing, and record-keeping to ensure scientifically-based management decisions and consumer acceptance.
 Laboratory required.

 ASCI 111 Beef Cattle Science